 Rate limit granularity is an additional feature enabling the network manager greater control over traffic on the network.
-The "rate limit granularity" is multiplied by the "rate limit level" (page 3-84) to set the actual rate limit for an interface.
+The "rate limit granularity" is multiplied by the "rate limit level" (page 3-99) to set the actual rate limit for an interface.
 Granularity is a global setting that applies to Fast Ethernet or Gigabit Ethernet interfaces.

-- For Fast Ethernet interfaces, the rate limit granularity can be set to 512 Kbps, 1 Mbps, or 3.3 Mbps - For Gigabit Ethernet interfaces, the rate limit granularity is 33.3 Mbps.
+- For Fast Ethernet interfaces, the rate limit granularity can be set to 8 Kbps, 64 Kbps, 512 Kbps, 1 Mbps, 2 Mbps, or 3.3 Mbps. - For Gigabit Ethernet interfaces, the rate limit granularity can be set to 32 Kbps, 64 Kbps, 512 Kbps, 1 Mbps, 2 Mbps, 3.3 Mbps, 10 Mbps, or 33.3 Mbps.